rionbr/transparencia_harvester/README.md

 Transparencia Harvester
 =======================

-A tool to harvester the Brazilian (Portal da Transparencia)[http://www.portaldatransparencia.gov.br/] from the Open Data Portal of the Federal Government.
+A tool to harvester the Brazilian [Portal da Transparencia](http://www.portaldatransparencia.gov.br/) from the Open Data Portal of the Federal Government.

 Why do we need this?
-Because the download function does not have all the information science would expect.
+Because the website's download function does not have all the information science would expect.

 What does this do?
 Harvesters (scrapes the pages) and inserts into a MySQL database.